 She and her family then moved to North Carolina.
 Here she has been awarded an EOG bonus for outstanding growth in reading scores.
 At UNC Charlotte, she worked as an Adjunct Professor and Supervisor of Student Teachers.
 She was creatively proactive against student bullying and her work in this regard was featured in the newspaper and in the book, “Reading to Make a Difference” by Dr. Katie Kelly.

 Mrs. Bukowski has been a lifelong Catholic and feels very blessed to be working at Christ the King Catholic High School where she can combine her love of education and her faith.
-She loves the performing arts, to travel, garden, write, and spend time with her husband John of 35 years, their family, friends, and dog, Harley.
+She loves the performing arts, traveling, gardening, writing, and spending time with her husband John of 38 years, family, grandchildren, friends, and dog, Harley.

 We are blessed to have Very Reverend John T. Putnam serving his second year as Chaplain for Christ the King Catholic High School.
 In addition to serving our Crusaders, Father John is the Pastor at St. Mark Catholic Church in Huntersville and the Judicial Vicar of the Diocese of Charlotte.